-- File names are less than 25 characters long
+- File names are less than 20 characters long;

-Verify your spreadsheet files only have single tab
+- Verify your spreadsheet files have only a single tab;

 Cephalalgia is hosted on SAGE track, a web based online submission and peer review system powered by ScholarOne© Manuscripts.
 Please read the Manuscript Submission guidelines below, and then simply visit http://mc.manuscriptcentral.com/cephalalgia to login and submit your article online.